kowshikgunda71/scrapper-Python/README.md

 # scrapper-Python
- This is a small project which will scrap the sites using python
+ This is a small project which will scrap the sites for links using python